joeatodd/HiDEM/README.md

 Replace no data with zero

-scale friction down

-adjust the waterline
+Adjust the waterline (lowest point in domain must be non-negative)

 Choose the number of cores

-do something to the restitution coefficient
+Do something to the restitution coefficient

 Point to the input file (e.g. testinp.dat) using HIDEM_STARTINFO